 I bought my first bike, a Honda CG125 in 1980.
 It was supposed to be a temporary thing until I’d passed my car test and saved up to buy a car.
 I passed both tests in 1981 but didn’t bother with a car for years.
 My bike was stolen in the mid-eighties and when I got the insurance money, it was winter, so I bought a car.
 It wasn’t until the mid-nineties, that I was given a Honda CB100 and rediscovered my love of motorcycling and since then, I’ve never been without one.

-Southern Liaison Officer
+South Liaison Officer

 Other WIMA GB Volunteers

-When I was little me and a boy at school drew pictures of motorbikes with flames coming off the wheels.
-This is what he assured me his dad’s bike looked like, and to my 6 year old brain it sounded very exciting and totally convincing.
+When I was little, me and a boy at school drew pictures of motorbikes with flames coming off the wheels.
+This is what he assured me his dad’s bike looked like, and to my 6-year-old brain it sounded very exciting and totally convincing.
 A few years later I had my first pillion ride on my Uncle’s Harley as he rode very carefully and slowly around the block.
 Despite there being no flaming wheels I was rather thrilled and insisted I wanted one.

 It wasn’t until I was 24 that on having a bit of spare money I bought my first motorbike.
-I was a little concerned initially whether I had made the right decision, having dived in largely because my then husband told me no, and before I’d even done my CBT.
+I was a little concerned initially whether I had made the right decision, having dived in largely because my then-husband told me no, and before I’d even done my CBT.
 I was egged on however by my eccentric grandmother who really wanted to ride pillion.
 I completed my CBT and have loved every minute since.

 I currently ride a Yamaha YZF R125 on L plates but am hoping to take my full test in the not so distant future.

 My small stature means that the height of this bike is a challenge and so I now ride in heels.
-Unfortunately I’ve never really learnt to walk in heels so when you see me about to dismount my bike it would be useful to alert the nearest first aider.
+Unfortunately, I’ve never really learnt to walk in heels so when you see me about to dismount my bike it would be useful to alert the nearest first aider.